Why Organic & Fair Trade?

 Organic clothes have become increasingly popular over the last few years.
 Starting with celebrities, now many people choose to buy organic, particularly for young children.
 Organic cotton baby clothes are free from toxic and persistent pesticides which means they are better for the soil, water, skin, and air.

 Even 100% cotton clothes, which account for most baby clothes on the market, can be covered in pesticides, bleaches and chemicals used during the production process to coat the fabric.
-When buy organic, you avoid all of those chemicals which sit against baby's skin.
+When you buy organic, you avoid all of those chemicals which sit against baby's skin.

 - It grows quickly and requires no pesticides or fertilisers.